Updated: August 25, 2021

 The following policies are in place for all until further notice:

-- No outside guests without advance permission of the Rector
+- No outside guests without advance permission of the Vice-Rector, but proof of vaccination is required.

-- The library is restricted to currently enrolled School of Theology and Ecumenical Institute students and faculty
+- For Fall semester 2021, the library is restricted to currently enrolled School of Theology and Ecumenical Institute students and faculty.
+No outside patrons are allowed in the library.

 This page will be updated on a regular basis with any new information.